lermert/ants_2/README.md

 click

+It is recommended to install the dependencies with anaconda (https://www.continuum.io/downloads), except in the case of mpi4py where depending on OS pip may work better.

 # Installation

-After cloning, everything should be set up by running:
+After cloning, ants should be set up by running:

 pip install -v -e .

 in the ants_2 directory.
-This should also check for the necessary dependencies.

 If successfully installed, one should be able to call the scripts with:

 ants